Maybe you plan to bring your prospecting to the next level with calls.

 Maybe you are a bit more of an introvert or just prefer texting over calling.

 What now?
 Can you still use Mojo’s features?

-Since texting messages is similarly regulated to cold calling and you can do that only with permission or sometimes only with double opt-in permission, Mojo does not offer texting directly.
+Since text messages are similarly regulated to cold calling, and you can do that only with permission or sometimes with double opt-in permission, Mojo does not offer to text directly.